quontral/quontral/README.md

   sellTokenAmount: '1000000000000000000',
 });

-// This will create an allowance based on your params on your web3 wallet for the desired token. const receipt = await service.sendTransaction(data);
+// Send the transaction request on the current web3 wallet provider with the given api data of quontral const receipt = await service.sendTransaction(data);
 ```